 Phone: 817-735-2204 or 800-535-TCOM

-Admission into the Texas College of Osteopathic Medicine (TCOM) is selective.
-Each year, TCOM admits approximately 230 new students from a pool of well-qualified applicants.
+Admission into the Texas College of Osteopathic Medicine is selective.
+Each year, TCOM admits students from a pool of well-qualified applicants.
 The Office of Admissions and Outreach, located in the Student Service Center, provides advising, tours, application processing, and other related assistance.
 TCOM encourages future applicants to use these services in order to assist them in making informed decisions about pursuing a career in osteopathic medicine.

 The Texas College of Osteopathic Medicine does not discriminate on the basis of race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age or disabilities, and religion in its application and admission processes.

 To be considered for admission to the Doctor of Osteopathic Medicine (DO) degree program at TCOM, an applicant must meet the minimum academic and entrance examination requirements.

 A minimum of three years of college (90 semester hours or the equivalent number of quarter hours) from a regionally accredited U.S. college or university (or Canadian equivalent) is required.
 Strong preference will be given to applicants who earn a bachelor's degree before matriculation.
 In addition, the Texas College of Osteopathic Medicine (TCOM) has established the following minimum prerequisite course requirements for admission.